dib-lab/2021-paper-ibd/manuscript.md

 {#tbl:cohort}

 We developed a reference-free pipeline to fully characterize gut metagenomes of IBD patients (**Figure @fig:overview**).
-After consistent pre-processing, we use scaled MinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflect the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1], and use these profiles to perform metagenome-wide k-mer association with IBD subtype.
+After consistent pre-processing, we use FracMinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflect the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: Gather), and use these profiles to perform metagenome-wide k-mer association with IBD subtype.
-We refer to scaled MinHash sketches as *signatures*, and for simplicity, continue referring to the sub-sampled k-mers in a signature as *k-mers*.
+We refer to FracMinHash sketches as *signatures*, and for simplicity, continue referring to the sub-sampled k-mers in a signature as *k-mers*.
 In total, we profiled 7,376,151 subsampled k-mers across all samples in all cohorts, representing approximately 14 billion total k-mers.
 We detected variation due to IBD diagnosis in k-mer profiles of gut metagenomes from different cohorts.
 We calculated pairwise distance matrices using jaccard distance and angular distance between k-mer profiles, where jaccard distance captured sample richness and angular distance captured sample diversity.
-We performed principle coordinate analysis and PERMANOVA with these distance matrices (**Figure @fig:compplts**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Table @tbl:permanova**).
+We performed principle coordinate analysis and PERMANOVA with these distance matrices (**Figure @fig:kmers**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Table @tbl:permanova**).
 Number of k-mers observed in a sample accounted for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@doi:10.1038/s41579-019-0213-6 ]).
 Study accounted for the second highest variation, emphasizing that technical artifacts can introduce strong signals that may influence heterogeneity in IBD microbiome studies but that can be mitigated through meta-cohort analysis [@doi:10.1038/s41591-019-0406-6].
 Diagnosis accounted for a similar amount of variation as study, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.